Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 I actually really like this set.
 It’s almost German Expressionist without going all the way.
 Kind of like a “only gay in college” sort of deal.

 Also, what’s with the building next to it?
 It looks like that house on the block that caught fire and just stayed like that for years because no one ever fixed it up again.
+Looks like they also had to put up beams just to prevent it from falling onto the bank rather than just, you know, fixing it.

 I also like that it has a balcony.
 That looks exactly like the spot where a corrupt mayor would assure the town that the recent string of deaths has absolutely nothing to do with that ancient burial ground he had them build on last year.